rosemaina/room-allocation/README.md

-# room-allocation
+# Dojo
-A working and living space allocation application
+This is a room allocation application